 Each of us has a different style when it comes to getting sh*t done.

 For me, I need deadlines and a source of accountability.
-That’s part of the reason I hired a coach.
-When those to pieces coexist, more often than not I can deliver ahead of schedule.
-But when they’re missing, it’s a different story altogether.
+That’s part of the reason I hired a business coach.
+But when those two pieces coexist, more often than not I deliver ahead of schedule.
+When they’re missing, that’s a different story altogether.

-With the impending inclement weather in the Seattle area, most people probably wouldn’t have chosen this weekend to complete a painting project.
-Without power, it would be nearly impossible to finish the job–or clean up the mess.
+In anticipation of inclement weather here in the Seattle area, most people probably wouldn’t have chosen this weekend to complete a painting project.
+Without power, it would be nearly impossible to finish the job – or clean up the mess.
 At least not easily.

 Nevertheless, I saw it as a challenge.

-The task of painting my office had been staring me in the face for days (okay, maybe weeks), and I recently discovered that I actually had the paint I needed for the project on hand.
+The task of painting my office had been staring back at me from my 90-day goals for days (okay, weeks), and I recently discovered that I already had the paint I needed for the project on hand.
 But with the high wind advisory (and risk for power outages) predicted to begin around mid-afternoon, I would be cutting it close to get the job done.